EURO CRIME

 • Dunnett, Dorothy late author of the 'Dolly' mysteries as well as the two bestselling historical series.

-• Duns, Jeremy his first novel, 'Free Agent', a spy thriller will be out in Spring 2009.
+• Duns, Jeremy his first novel, 'Free Agent', a spy thriller came out in 2009.

 • Eastland, Sam author of the Inspector Pekkala series set in Revolutionary Russia.